BHSAI/BRILIA/PatchInfo.md

+## Patch notice for version 3.2.0
+ MAJOR CHANGES
+ - Reworked the algorithm for lineage assembly
+    -
+ - File formats are now
+ - Reworked
+ - Added repertoire comparison tools
+    -

+ PERFORMANCE CHANGES
+ - Moved more function to C++ for speed enhancement
+ -

 --------------------------------------------------------------------------
 ## Patch notice for version 3.1.4
  - Enabled inputs of file path or name with a space if encapsulated in quotes.
 EX: "C:\Temp Dir\"